How to Track the Candidate Journey

 }

-Document URLs are short-lived and should be fetched just-in-time.
+Document URLs are short-lived and should be fetched just in time.

 Step 8: Keep journeys current

-All ATS list endpoints support updated_gte, enabling incremental refresh.
+All ATS list endpoints support updated_gte, enabling incremental refresh:

 - Store the last processed